alp1n3-dev/cast/README.md

 - [ ] Restructure CLI urfave/cli, abstract it from the singular main.go file as with file-based features it will grow even larger.
 Break it into functions in two primary files.
 - [x] Custom variables
 - [x] Cross-run variable storage / .env support (koanf + dotenv)
-- [ ] Export as cURL command flag.
+- [x] Basic export as cURL command flag.

 **v0.5**